makeyourownmaker/ParametricWeatherModel/README.md

 Madaus does not provide any code and the explanation is terse.
 I suspect not all of the parameters involved have been listed.
 So, I would not expect identical results with Madaus.
-The final T_S plot below shows good agreement between the Madaus predictions and mine for surface temperature
+The final T_S plot below shows reasonable agreement between the Madaus predictions and mine for surface temperature
 (RMSE is approximately 3.2).
-Madaus results are in green and are probably more reasonable.
+Madaus results are plotted in green.
+Anecdotally, the downwelling radiation (Q_Ld) seems low during the later hours.

 <img src="figures/result.19.png" align="center" />